 Some suggested changes may be more difficult.
 Getting staff to and from work, providing additional car or cycle parking and appropriately managing external deliveries are likely to present greater challenges.
 Further action may be required to minimise the costs of reduced staff activity time or staggered shifts where necessary.

-However, many of the suggested changes will not be costly to implement and will enable organisations to have confidence that they can continue their activities without adversely affecting their staff and external contacts.
+However, many of the suggested changes will not be costly to implement and will enable organisations to have confidence that they can continue their lab research activities without adversely affecting their staff and external contacts.